 The eyes washed with the tulsi leaves boiled water also helps to reduce the strain on the eyes, and makes you feel relaxed.
 The Tulsi eyewash is also protecting your eyes from many infections, like boils and conjunctivitis.

-Holy Basil is also used to treat hair problems; you can apply the tulsi paste for multiple reasons that help to cure the hair problems in all ways.
+One of the holy basil benefits is, it is used to treat hair problems; you can apply the tulsi paste for multiple reasons that help to cure hair problems in all ways.

 The Tulsi tablets consist of the tulsi powder and tulsi extract from the tulsi leaves, which is used to treat allergic rhinitis, common cold, cough, and other respiratory problems.